OfficeDev/outlook-dev-docs/docs/add-ins/add-in-requirements.md

 ms.author: jasonjoh
 ---

-# Outlook Add-in requirements
+# Outlook add-in requirements

-For Outlook Add-ins to load and function properly, there are a number of requirements for both the servers and the clients.
+For Outlook add-ins to load and function properly, there are a number of requirements for both the servers and the clients.

 ## Client requirements

-- The client must be one of the supported hosts for Outlook Add-ins.
+- The client must be one of the supported hosts for Outlook add-ins.
 The following clients support add-ins:

    - Outlook 2013 and 2016 for Windows
    - Outlook 2016 for Mac